Thursday, November 22, 2012

 Archbishop Robert Zollitsch and Bernhard in the background

-In February 2011, I already devoted a blog to Blessed Bernhard, considered the Freiburg archdiocese's patron.
-Now all supporting documents for his canonization, including the one about the miraculous healing of a nun from Baden in 1956, were placed in a sealed box and sent to the Vatican for further action and a final decision by the pope.
+In February 2011, I already devoted a blog to Blessed Bernhard, the patron of the Freiburg archdiocese.
+Now, all supporting documents for his canonization, including the one about the miraculous healing of a nun from Baden in 1956, were placed in a sealed box and sent to the Vatican for further action and a final decision by the pope.

-The name "Bernhard" has only sometimes had a good reputation in Freiburg.
-Bernhard von Weimar, yes Weimar again, pushed Freiburg in 1638 into misery when during the Thirty Years War, he besieged the city at Easter and took it after eleven days.
+The name "Bernhard" only sometimes had a good reputation in Freiburg.
+Bernhard von Weimar, yes, Weimar again, pushed Freiburg into misery in 1638 when, during the Thirty Years War, he besieged the city at Easter and took it after eleven days.
 Bernhard, born in 1604, was the eleventh son of Johann, Duke of Saxe-Weimar, and had no chance to become heir to the throne.
 In these days, later-born children either became clergymen or warlords.

 *